Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 ⚠️ The SQL tools access the dbt platform endpoints.
 While MCP usage of the tools doesn't consume dbt Copilot credits, access to the tools is impacted by dbt Copilot credit overages from direct usage of Copilot in dbt.

 - `text_to_sql`: Generate SQL from natural language requests
-- `execute_sql`: Execute SQL on dbt Cloud's backend infrastructure with support for Semantic Layer SQL syntax.
+- `execute_sql`: Execute SQL on the dbt platform's backend infrastructure with support for Semantic Layer SQL syntax.
 Note: using a PAT instead of a service token for `DBT_TOKEN` is required for this tool.

 ## Server setup